 My attitude toward the landscape is portrayed in a realistic style.
-I like to capture the peace and the timeless beauty of Newfoundland's landscape the land and sea, the lonely roads, the sky and clouds.Excerpt from artist statement in 12 Newfoundland Painters exhibition publication organized by Memorial University Art Gallery, 1985.
+I like to capture the peace and the timeless beauty of Newfoundland's landscape, the land and sea, the lonely roads, the sky and clouds.Excerpt from artist statement in 12 Newfoundland Painters exhibition publication organized by Memorial University Art Gallery, 1985.

-Brants passed away in 1998 at the age of 89.
+Brants died of stomach cancer on 15 October 1998 at the age of 89.